corpusant-ai/riff-api/README.md

 This endpoint provides a more powerful capability for music lovers to craft the exact sound they want.
 You can specify custom lyrics and multiple sound prompts with individually controllable strengths and time ranges.

-Here's a call that creates a 10 second orchestral intro in a chillstep pop song with custom lyrics:
+Here's a call that blends an orchestral intro in a chillstep pop song with custom lyrics:

 ```python
 import riff_api